Stevennagle/Git-Bash-Command-Stash/README.md

 # Git-Bash-Command-Stash
-A place to store my commands from multiple environments for later use.
+A place to store my commands for later use.